 - Make it entertaining.
 Design the space so that it is flexible enough to facilitate future community events.
 Think about the possibility to host flea markets, open-air exhibitions, food truck visits, concerts, festivals, or pop-up parks, for example.

-Then take a look at the following poster.
-It shows how behavioral urban planning can integrate human-centered designs and measure what works to improve wellbeing.
+The following poster shows how behavioral urban planning can integrate human-centered designs and measure what works to improve wellbeing.

 Interested in more behavioral insights for urban designs?